turque/rede-incluidora/deployment.md

 * `PROJECT_NAME`: The name of the project, used in the API for the docs and emails.
 * `STACK_NAME`: The name of the stack used for Docker Compose labels and project name, this should be different for `staging`, `production`, etc. You could use the same domain replacing dots with dashes, e.g. `fastapi-project-example-com` and `staging-fastapi-project-example-com`.
 * `BACKEND_CORS_ORIGINS`: A list of allowed CORS origins separated by commas.
-* `SECRET_KEY`: The secret key for the FastAPI project, used to sign tokens.
+* `SECRET_KEY`: The secret key for the Rede Incluidora Project, used to sign tokens.
 * `FIRST_SUPERUSER`: The email of the first superuser, this superuser will be the one that can create new users.
 * `FIRST_SUPERUSER_PASSWORD`: The password of the first superuser.
 * `USERS_OPEN_REGISTRATION`: Whether to allow open registration of new users.